actions-marketplace-validations/lucasmellos_istio-action/README.md

 # Istio on K8S

 This action automates Istio installation using istioctl for Kubernetes based environment.
-It allows you to create custom config files and deploy it on Kubernetes by providing support multiple kubernetes version providing a custom kubectl input version.
+It allows you to create custom config files and deploy it on Kubernetes.
+Also it has extended kubectl support providing an input that allows you to pick a specific kubectl version that matches with your Kubernetes cluster.

 ## Inputs
 | Input                 | Description                                                         | Default      | Required    |